CaloloCosta/AlmostAnImpossibleGame/README.md

 # AlmostAnImpossibleGame
-That's the code I write after writing a very stressfull statiscs test.
+That's the code I write after writing a very stressful statistics test.
 <br>Find out your probability of qualifying for ASP exam
-<br>Use desktop for a  more anoying version...
+<br>Use a desktop for a more annoying version...